St1ko/hlb-chatbot/README.md

 Go to `http://localhost:8000` to view the application that is running on your local machine.

 ## Deploying to production
 To deploy this application to a prodcuction environment, some additional steps are required.
 After following the steps of the previous section, you want to generate a SSL certificate using LetsEncrypt.
 This is required to run the chatbot in an IFrame.

+### Generate SSL certificate
-It is required to have a server running and a domain name pointing to it.
+Before generate a SSL certificate, it is required to have a server running and a domain name pointing to it.

 First, install certbot to your server: